untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

   left out of the shell and stop drawing with the colour.
-- **`GaussianAssetLinkComponent`** carries a `.untold` scene's `gaussianAsset` record (`UntoldGaussianAssetRecordV1`: payload path resolved next to the scene file, flags such as `meshTwin`, occluder margin, exposure offset, swap distance) onto the entity as data.
-  `setEntityMesh`/`setEntityMeshAsync` attach it; nothing is loaded.
+- **`GaussianAssetLinkComponent`** carries a `.untold` scene's `gaussianAsset` record (`UntoldGaussianAssetRecordV1`: payload path resolved next to the scene file, flags such as `meshTwin`, occluder margin, exposure offset, swap distance, alignment) onto the entity as data. `setEntityMesh`/`setEntityMeshAsync` attach it; nothing is loaded.
 - A mesh carrying a `MeshOccluderComponent` or `MeshFadeComponent` is excluded from static batching when the batcher next evaluates it, and re-admitted once they are gone.
 The system that adds or removes them tells the batcher with